jseyhun/Examining-Inequality-by-Flipping-Coins/README.md

 As a reward for getting to the end - the reason for the discrepancy in metrics when applied to Peanut City is because the logarithmic returns of the game are unfavorable to begin with. |log(0.6)| > |log(1.5)|

-Tweaking the payoffs to something like 1.6 and 0.7 would result in a different Peanut City!
+Tweaking the payoffs to something like 1.6 and 0.7 would result in a different set of peanuts!
 Thank you for reading my piece.

 # Notes